Kim Jee-woon: Career

-The Quiet Family
+Debut as screenwriter and director (1994–2002)

+Kim began his film career as assistant director for Lee Sung-soo's 1994 film The Young Lover.
+In 1996, Kim started his career as a screenwriter by chance, because he was in a car accident and had to pay for the repairs, which amounted to KRW 6 million ($5,300).
+Kim won a competition in the movie magazine Premiere with his script entitled Wonderful Seasons.

-In 1998, Kim directed and wrote his first feature film, The Quiet Family (1998), a horror/drama/comedy about a family who owns a mountain inn whose guests continue to commit suicide.
-The film was his first collaboration with actors Choi Min-sik (whom he would later collaborate with in I Saw the Devil) and Song Kang-ho (whom he would later collaborate with in The Foul King and The Good, the Bad, the Weird).
-The film won Best Live Action film at the 1999 Fantasporto festival, and Best Director and Best Film at the Malaga International Week of Fantastic Cinema.
+In 1997, Kim went to a ramen shop, and the lady owner used Cine21 magazine instead of a tray.
+The magazine had an advertisement about the 1st Cine21 Screenplay Contest stating it was a week before the deadline.
+Kim wrote a film script entitled The Quiet Family, and won first prize.
+The screenplay went into several film production companies, but couldn't find the right director.
+Eventually, Kim got the opportunity to direct his first feature film, The Quiet Family (1998), a horror/drama/comedy about a family who owns a mountain inn and whose guests continue to commit suicide.
+The film was his first collaboration with actors Choi Min-sik and Song Kang-ho.
+The film won Best Live Action film at the 1999 Fantasporto film festival, and Best Director and Best Film at the Malaga International Week of Fantastic Cinema.
 It was also nominated for Best Film at the 1998 Sitges - Catalan International Film Festival.

-The Foul King

-In 2000, Kim directed and wrote his second feature film, The Foul King (2000), re-uniting again with Song Kang-ho.
+In 2000, Kim directed and wrote his second feature film, The Foul King (2000), which reunited him with Song Kang-ho.
 The film follows an unproductive and incompetent bank clerk (played by Song Kang-ho) who escapes his demanding, alpha-male boss by entering the pro-wrestling ring and fighting under a pseudonym, "The Foul King."
-The two worlds eventually end up colliding, however.
-The film won Best Director at the 2001 Milan International Film Festival, and an Audience Award at the Udine Far East Film Festival.
+The two worlds eventually end up colliding.
+Song Kang-ho mentioned that the film The Foul King (2000) is his personal favorite.
+The film won Best Director at the 2001 Milan International Film Festival and an Audience Award at the Udine Far East Film Festival.